frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-15.md

 scorer = "Chris Chester"

 +++
-> Cooler than a polar bears toenails
+> Cooler than a polar bear's toenails

 This one goes out to the greatest, Ray Hudson.